ozalpozqur/altogic-auth-nuxt2/README.md

 ```

 ### Replacing pages/login.vue with the following code:
 In this page, we will show a form to log in with email and password.
 We will use fetch function to call our backend api.
-We will save session and user infos to state and storage if the api return success.
+We will save session and user infos to state and storage if the api returns success.
 Then user will be redirected to profile page.
 ```vue
 <script>
 export default {